Words by Theodora Sutcliffe & Simon Difford

 Anywise, for an 18th-century poet, Burns sure did get around, and on his birthday, Scots around the globe hold Burns Suppers in honour of this witty, foul-mouthed national treasure who died when he was only 37.
 That means the full Scottish Monty of haggis, bagpipes, kilts, whisky toasts, readings from Burns, and, of course, more whisky.

 The highlight of the night is the reading of Burns' Ode To A Haggis which starts with the ceremonial piping in of the haggis which is then viciously stabbed as the poem is recited and the haggis toasted with Scotch whisky.
 "My Heart's In The Highlands," Burns wrote.
 "The birth-place of Valour, the country of Worth.
 Wherever I wander, wherever I rove, the hills of the Highlands for ever I love."
 And toast.
 Preferably with a highland single malt.
 All in all, Burns Night is an excuse for a raucous party under the wonderful guise of drinking to a deceased poet.

 We hope that you'll be dredging all things tartan out of your wardrobe, prepping a haggis and finding some bagpipe music for the celebrations.
 But if not this is still the perfect excuse to crack open a bottle of whisky.
 Pour a little over the haggis, have a dram on the rocks... and enjoy the rest of it in a Bobby Burns cocktail.
-A riff on a Rob Roy, which itself is probably better known as a Scotch Manhattan, we recommend three different Bobby Burns versions:
+A riff on a Rob Roy, which itself is probably better known as a Scotch Manhattan, we recommend four different Bobby Burns versions:

 The first, Craddock's Bobby Burns (scotch, sweet vermouth and Bénédictine liqueur) with its dash of French liqueur perhaps suits Jacobites wanting to also toast the part the French played in Bonnie Prince Charlie's doomed quest for the English throne.